 And you better do it the way you say it.

-But if you're gonna come out with cheap talking points that don't represent what you're really doing, and you're gonna play those swamp games the way they play swamp games, and they're gonna manipulate, lie, and kind of feed the American people disinformation.
+But if you're going to come out with cheap talking points that don't represent what you're really doing and you're going to play those swamp games the way they play swamp games and they're going to manipulate, lie, and kind of feed the American people disinformation, those days are over.

-Nobody's gonna put up with that crap anymore.
+Nobody's going to put up with that crap anymore.

 Where's McCarthy stand on it?